S61203/Speech_Emotion_Recognition/README.md

 The system is divided into two main components:

-*Speech Emotion Recognition (SER): Detects emotion from voice using Convolutional and LSTM-based neural networks.
+-Speech Emotion Recognition (SER): Detects emotion from voice using Convolutional and LSTM-based neural networks.

 *Facial Emotion Recognition (FER): Detects emotion from video frames/images using CNN and LSTM models